-It also includes a/b in place of a ÷ b, 3y in place of y + y + y, and ab instead of a x b.
+It also includes a/b in place of a ÷ b, 3y in place of y + y + y, and ab instead of an x b.
 You also need to know how to substitute numerical values into expressions and formulate, including scientific formulae.

-A small square is used to denote a right angle, so you can easily distinguish this when looking at illustrations on your math papers.
-The three different types of angles you need to know are as follows—a reflex angle, which is between 180° and 360°, an obtuse angle, which is between 90° and 180°, and an acute angle, which is an angle that is less than 90°.
+A small square denotes a right angle, so you can easily distinguish this when looking at illustrations on your math papers.
+The three different types of tips you need to know are as follows—a reflex angle, which is between 180° and 360°, an obtuse angle, which is between 90° and 180°; and an acute angle, which is an angle that is less than 90°.

-You also need to know how to work out angles at a point—they add up to 360°, and angles on a straight line – they add up to 180°.
-Once you have mastered this, move onto angles on parallel lines.
+You also need to know how to work out angles at a point—they add up to 360°, and tips on a straight line – they add up to 180°.
+Once you have mastered this, move onto angles on parallel bars.
 When another line cuts through parallel lines, it is called intersecting transversal.

 Firstly, you need to learn about coordinates.
 This is widely considered the easiest part of the graph syllabus.
-Coordinates show you how to get from the origin to a certain position on a grid or graph.
-For example, the coordinate (4, 2) means that you need to go four to the right and two up.
+Coordinates show you how to get from the origin to a specific position on a grid or graph.
+For example, the coordinate (4, 2) means you need to go four to the right and two up.